 Master, area development & multi-unit franchise videos

-If you are interested in buying a master franchise and want to know more about the franchises available, then we have a selection of videos for you to watch.
+If you are interested in buying a high investment franchise opportunity and want to know more about the franchises available, then we have a selection of videos for you to watch.
 These include real life stories from multi-unit franchisees as well as master franchise owners, and further insight into some of the brands looking to enter and expand in the UK.

 What is a master franchise?
 And why invest in one?

 Master franchises are those franchises which have proven successful elsewhere and are now looking to replicate this success in the UK.
 They are however not proven in the UK and whilst they may be hugely successful in their own country, it doesn't necessarily mean that what works somewhere else will necessarily work here.
 It is therefore vital that you undertake as much research as possible to identify if master franchising is right for you; e.g. can you finance the purchase, and have enough capital to run the operation, and do you have the required skills?
 You also need to evaluate whether the UK market is right for this franchise.
 We have an advice section to help you fully understand investing in a master franchise.